Now is the time to get vaccinated for COVID-19.

 Please contact your health care team if you have any concerns about transportation.
 Vaccine clinics are eligible for travel pay; please schedule the appointment ahead of time to ensure you get full reimbursement.
 If you cannot get to a VA clinic, vaccines are free and available in the community; you can search for a vaccine site in your area by going to COVID-19 Vaccine Information | NC COVID-19 (ncdhhs.gov).
 If you get your COVID-19 vaccine outside the VA, please notify your health care team and provide the date(s) and type of vaccine you received so your medical record can be updated.

-FDA and CDC recently recommended that certain immunosuppressed people receive 3 doses of Pfizer or Moderna COVID-19 vaccines instead of 2 doses to achieve better protection against COVID-19.
+FDA and CDC recommend that certain immunocompromised people receive an additional dose of Pfizer or Moderna COVID-19 vaccine to achieve better protection against COVID-19.

-Durham VA is offering 3rd doses of these vaccines to Veterans who meet the criteria recommended by CDC including:
+Durham VA is offering additional doses of Pfizer or Moderna to Veterans who meet the criteria recommended by CDC including:

 - Active treatment for cancer